-Did you know that 47 per cent of London is green space and that there are eight million trees scattered around the city?
+Did you know that 47% of London is green space and that there are eight million trees scattered around the city?
 Over 38,000 of them are cherry blossoms.
 Usually, April is cherry blossom month (otherwise known as sakura) in London, but the blooms can be seen as early as March and as late as May.
 As spring is springing, the city gets an entirely new lease of life: vivid blooming flowers appear, sleepy green leaves uncurl, and cherry blossom trees explode to life.
 These pretty trees are planted all over the city, but some spots are home to more than others.
 Here's our guide to where you can see them in full bloom in London.

 Where to see the cherry blossoms in London